 11. Pulau Payar Marine Park

-It is a world-class diving destination that offers some of the best diving experiences in Malaysia.
+It’s a world-class destination offering some of Malaysia’s best scuba diving experiences.
 The park consists of a cluster of uninhabited islands located about 20km offshore from the mainland town of Kedah.
-The main island is Pulau Payar, about 1.5km in diameter, and is surrounded by a large fringing reef.
+The main island is Pulau Payar, about 1.5km in diameter, surrounded by a large fringing reef.

 - Best Sabbatical Destinations

 - Best Vacation for a Group of Friends